 You should also be aware of set-up fees.
 These can easily run into a couple of thousand dollars.
 You may also be able to get them waived or at least reduced.
 To minimize the costs, look for a payment processor that offers flexible pricing.

-If your business is considered high risk, you may want to consider applying for a merchant account from a High-Risk Merchant Service Provider.
+If your business is considered high-risk, you may want to consider applying for a merchant account from a High-Risk Merchant Service Provider.
 These companies have high approval rates with banks and a comprehensive list of industries they work with.
 Some of the industries these companies work with include: gambling, adult entertainment, cannabis, tobacco and vaping, CBD, and others.
-Some of these industries are also very risky because they may have a history of financial troubles or failed businesses.
-Standard merchant account providers do not approve of these industries.
-High-risk merchant service providers specialize in these industries.

 In addition to online businesses, High-Risk industries can also be businesses that operate outside the U.S., Canada, and Australia.
 They typically sell subscription services and high-priced items.
 Also, these industries are located in countries that are considered high risks, such as South Korea and Japan.